-National Policy Objective 27 of the NPF requires each Local Authority to prepare a 'Housing Need Demand Assessment' (HNDA).
+National Policy Objective 37 of the NPF requires each Local Authority to prepare a 'Housing Need Demand Assessment' (HNDA).
 A HNDA is defined in the NPF as a database to allow Local Authorities to run a number of different scenarios to inform key decisions on housing need and supply.
-HNDA's are designed to give broad, long term estimates as opposed to precision estimates.
-The RSES acknowledges that, in the case of Dublin, the HNDA may be at a metropolitan scale having regard to what they call inter-county and interregional settlement interactions and as such it is recommended that a Regional HNDA would be appropriate for the four Dublin Local Authorities The Department of Housing, Planning and Local Government are working on Section 28 Guidelines for HNDA's and also on the development of a spatial toolkit.
-NPO 37 of the NPF states that co-ordination assistance will be provided by the Regional Assemblies and that HNDA's will be supported through the establishment of a co-ordination and monitoring unit to assist Local Authorities in the development of the HNDA.
-At the time of writing, no such unit has been established.
+HNDAs are designed to give broad, long term estimates as opposed to precision estimates.
+The RSES acknowledges that, in the case of Dublin, the HNDA may be at a metropolitan scale having regard to what they call inter-county and interregional settlement interactions and as such it is recommended that a Regional HNDA would be appropriate for the four Dublin Local Authorities.